NatalieC15/Coding/README.md

 #### Installing the bash shell and Git:

-On windows, the bash shell and Git can be downloaded together from [here](https://gitforwindows.org/).
+On windows, the bash shell (GitBash) and Git can be downloaded together from [here](https://gitforwindows.org/).
 When installing Git be sure to keep "Use Git from the Windows Command Prompt", "Checkout Windows-style, commit Unix-style line endings" and "Use Windows' default console window" selected.

 #### Setting up "HOME" environment variable in the bash shell: